-Drip irrigation supplies are a very popular way to water plants and bushes.
+Drip irrigation supplies are a trendy way to water plants and bushes.
 It conserves water while keeping weeds and disease away.
 It's easy to install and easy to use.
 Drip systems will save you money on your water bill and keep your plants adequately fed.
-If you are wanting to know how to install drip irrigation in conjunction with your sprinkler system, follow these steps:
+If you want to know how to install drip irrigation in conjunction with your sprinkler system, follow these steps:

 Many people use a drip system for their flower beds, shrubs, and gardens, while they use a traditional sprinkler system for their grassy areas.
 Before you can look any further into a drip system for your home, you need to decide on which areas of the yard are better served by a drip system.

 Your design might make sense in your head, but I recommend putting it down on paper.
-A map is a perfect way to see how many parts you need and how to set up your system.
-You should set up your system so that every plant gets its own drip emitter.
-Plants which require more water should get at least two emitters hooked up to them.
-If you need help setting up the design of your drip system you can always seek help from a professional by calling our customer support team.
-This will help you make certain you are doing everything correctly.
+A map is a perfect way to see how many parts you need and set up your system.
+You should set up your system so that every plant gets its drip emitter.
+Plants that require more water should get at least two emitters hooked up to them.
+If you need help setting up the design of your drip system, you can always seek help from a professional by calling our customer support team.
+This will help you make sure you are doing everything correctly.

 To prepare your list of parts, familiarize yourself with at least the basics:

-If you need help in this process a professional would be happy to answer any questions you might have.
+If you need help in this process, a professional would be happy to answer any questions.

-Once you have installed all of your tubing together you can then hook it up to the water source and give it a try.
+Once you have installed all of your tubing together, you can hook it up to the water source and try.
 This is the most exciting part.
-Once you get your system all hooked up you can then begin watering your plants the way you should have been all along.
-Installing drip irrigation is an easy and simple process that is worth every step.
-If you are thinking about installing one of these great systems in your yard you should check it out.
+Once you get your system hooked up, you can begin watering your plants the way you should have been all along.
+Installing drip irrigation is a straightforward process worth every step.
+If you think about installing one of these great systems in your yard, you should check it out.
 Now that you know how to install drip irrigation, it's time to put down the laptop and get to work!
 Learn more basics about drip irrigation at Wikipedia.